Puffless

 "Puffless" is the third episode of the twenty-seventh season of the American animated television series The Simpsons, and the 577th episode of the series overall.
+The episode was directed by Rob Oliver and written by J. Stewart Burns.
 It aired in the United States on Fox on October 11, 2015.

+In this episode, Patty and Selma try to quit smoking after learning their father died of lung cancer.
+Musician Yo-Yo Ma appeared as himself.
+The episode received negative reviews.

 Plot

 Homer, Bart, Lisa, Maggie and Grampa are watching a Dr. Nick program (who did not realize his patient was pregnant and even mistook the umbilical cord for an astronaut tether) when Marge turns off the TV and tells them that it is her mother Jacqueline's 80th birthday and the family should visit her.
 Homer is reluctant to go, claiming that the Bouviers hate him, but does so for Marge's sake.
 At Jacqueline's house, while watching slides which include Marge's father, Clancy, the question about how he died is brought up, something that Marge, Patty and Selma never knew about.
 Jacqueline reveals the truth: her husband died of lung cancer but she did not say so before because back then, people were reluctant to admit it and she thought smoking made Patty and Selma look cool.
 This revelation shocks Patty and Selma, who decide to quit smoking once and for all and burn all their cigarettes, which causes Jacqueline's house to burn down.

 At the DMV, Patty realizes how hard it is to quit smoking after years of addiction after thinking she was having a stroke.
 She also realizes that Selma is not affected by the sudden change of habits, and decides to consult Dr. Hibbert.
 At the hospital, Patty discovers that Selma relapsed ten minutes after quitting smoking.
 An angry Patty leaves Selma and stays at The Simpsons house for a while.
 Homer quickly gets annoyed by aspects of Patty's presence in his house such as her snoring while he and Marge are trying to have sex and accidentally seeing Patty in the shower.
-Meanwhile, at the apartment, Selma has a hard choice: quit smoking and reconcile with Patty or carry on smoking and lose her sister's respect.
+Meanwhile, at the apartment, Selma tries to decide to either quit smoking and reconcile with Patty, or carry on smoking and lose her sister's respect.
 She decides to quit smoking and they reconcile.